Matt Davis (rugby league): London Broncos

 He was unavailable due to injury for the last game of the Qualifiers against Halifax and Toronto away in the Million Pound Game, but the club won both and were promoted to Super League.

 Over 4 seasons at the Broncos, Davis went from being a reserve player for a team that finished in the bottom half of the table in 2015 to the winner of the player's player of the year award.

 Warrington Wolves

 In 2019.
-Davis was at Warrington Wolves in the early part of the season and was not given a first team opportunity, instead being dual registered to bottom of the table, Rochdale Hornets.
+Davis was at Warrington in the early part of the season and was not given a first team opportunity, instead being dual registered to bottom of the table, Rochdale Hornets.

-A loan to London Broncos saw Matt prove his Super League quality and he returned to Warrington as a first team player, making his debut against London.
+A loan to London Broncos saw Davis prove his Super League quality and he returned to Warrington as a first team player, making his debut against London.

 Davis played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

-On 16 December 2020, it was announced that Davis had signed a new contract to keep him at Warrington Wolves.
+On 16 December 2020, it was announced that Davis had signed a new contract to keep him at Warrington.

+Leigh

+On 12 August 2023, Davis played for Leigh in their 2023 Challenge Cup final victory over Hull Kingston Rovers.

+Davis played 20 matches for Leigh in the 2024 Super League season which saw the club finish fifth in the table.